Let us guide you through what you should know about your credit score, so you can find out where you stand!

 What is a credit score?

 A credit score is a number that is calculated based on the information in your credit report, which helps credit providers know how responsible you are to lend to, and whether you have the endurance to pay them back..
 It’s a number that is between 0 and 1200, where a higher number means you are more likely to be able to repay the loan.
 GetCreditScore features the Equifax Score, which is used by hundreds of lenders and credit providers in Australia.
-Equifax is Australia’s leading credit reporting body, and has credit information on 18 million Australians, and is used by most lenders and credit providers.
+Equifax is Australia’s leading credit reporting body and has information on more than 18 million Australians, and is used by most lenders and credit providers.

 Remember that credit score's are dynamic and are likely to change over time.
 For example if you make an application for credit with a lender, your credit score may change depending on the nature of the loan and the amount of the loan.